syall/finite-automata/README.md

 * `instance = new constructor(q, a, s, d, f)` in which there is code that validates that the arguments passed in are valid for a finite automaton, otherwise throwing an `Error`
 * `instance.run(input)` in which an `input` string is iterated by character, returning `true` if the input is accepted or `false` otherwise

-Once a Automaton is created, it is recommended not to alter the existing properties of the object, as there is no guarantee that the constraints of the Automaton would be valid afterwards.
+Once a Automaton is created, it is recommended **not** to alter the existing properties of the object, as there is no guarantee that the constraints of the Automaton would be valid afterwards.

 ### dfa.ts

 In the [definition](#deterministic-finite-automaton), the class implementations are:

-Definition | Class | type
+Definition | Class | Type
 ----------|-------|----------------------------------------------
 Q         | q     | Set of Strings
 Σ         | a     | Set of Strings